JaKooLit/Hyprland-Dots/README.md

 ### 🚩 🏁 Auto Distro-Hyprland install scripts cloning and starting 🇵🇭

 > [!CAUTION]
 > If you are using FISH SHELL, DO NOT use this function.
-Clone the Distro-Hyprland and ran install.sh instead
+Clone the Distro-Hyprland and run install.sh instead

 - NOTE: you need package `curl` for this to work